w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/1c9dada7fa918fd9cffdd6d4c3443107aee373f5.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/1c9dada7fa918fd9cffdd6d4c3443107aee373f5.html">Open in a new tab</a>

 This `audio` element is labeled as an alternative by text on the same page, but the controls are not [visible][] on the page.